dora-team/dora.dev/hugo/content/capabilities/transformational-leadership/index.md

 characteristics between high-, medium- and low- performing software delivery teams (see the
 [2017 State of DevOps Report](/research/2017-and-earlier/2017-state-of-devops-report.pdf#page=12)
-pp12-19).
+pp. 12-19).
 High-performing teams reported having leaders with the strongest behaviors across all dimensions.
 In contrast, low-performing teams reported the lowest levels of these leadership characteristics.